 - a.
 Liberation Networks shall exist to enable their members to self-organise in order to lead efforts to: - i. challenge and change discrimination, oppression and inequality that they face. - ii. defend and extend their rights. - iii. represent and further their particular concerns, needs and interests within the Union, UCL and beyond. - iv. ensure that the Union's actions do not unfairly exclude, neglect or discriminate against them. - v. promote and facilitate social intercourse and cooperation amongst themselves. - b.
 The Equity & Inclusion Officer shall be the assisting Sabbatical Officer for each Liberation Network. - c.
 Each Liberation Network's Constitution must make provision for the self-representation of members who are also members of the other Liberation Networks.
 This may be arranged in coordination with the other Liberation Networks. - d.
 The Liberation Networks shall be: - i.
-The Women's Network - 1. the Women's Network is open to all who self-define as women, including (if they wish) those with complex gender identities which include 'woman', and those who experience oppression as women. - 2. the Convenor shall be the Women's Officer. - ii.
-The Black & Minority Ethnic Students' Network - 1. the members shall self-define as black and/or minority ethnic. - 2. the Convenor shall be the Black & Minority Ethnic Students' Officer. - iii.
+The Women's Network - the Women's Network is open to all who self-define as women, including (if they wish) those with complex gender identities which include 'woman', and those who experience oppression as women. - 2. the Convenor shall be the Women's Officer. - ii.
+The Black & Minority Ethnic (BME) Students' Network - 1. the members shall self-define as black and/or minority ethnic. - 2. the Convenor shall be the Black & Minority Ethnic (BME) Students' Officer. - iii.
 The Disabled Students' Network - 1. the members shall self-define as disabled.
-This shall include non-visible disabilities. - 2. the Convenor shall be the Disabled Students' Officer. - iv.
-The LGBT+ Students' Network
+This shall include non-visible disabilities.

-- the members shall self-define as Lesbian, Gay, Bisexual, Trans and/or any other gender/sexual minority including but not limited to Asexual spectrum, Aromantic spectrum, Queer and Intersex. - 2. the Co-Convenors shall be the LGBQ+ Officer and the Trans Officer.
+- 2. the Convenor shall be the Disabled Students' Officer. - iv.
+The LGBT+ Students' Network - the members shall self-define as Lesbian, Gay, Bisexual, Trans and/or any other gender/sexual/romantic minority including but not limited to Asexual spectrum, Aromantic spectrum, Queer and Intersex.other gender/sexual minority including but not limited to Asexual spectrum, Aromantic spectrum, Queer and Intersex. - 1.2.
+Supports the Trans network. - 2-3. the Co-Convenors shall be the LGBQ+ Officer and the Trans Officer.